Say hello to this zucchini bread, aka your newest favorite breakfast.

 It’s a good thing it freezes well because you’ll want it around 24/7.

-Let’s be clear, zucchini bread doesn’t actually taste like zucchini.
+But let’s be clear, zucchini bread doesn’t actually taste like zucchini.
 It tastes more like a delectable muffin.
-There’s a subtle warmth from cinnamon and a lovely crunch from walnuts.

 The zucchini simply lends moisture.
 Trust me, even the pickiest eaters won’t be able to resist it.